 Pupils may have limited access to technology at home however we believe that Computing can provide pupils with a wide range of cross-curricular skills that they can use across a variety of subjects and settings.
 These include problem-solving, critical thinking, resilience and creative thinking.

 In addition, alongside our PSHE curriculum, pupils will learn how to become active, responsible digital citizens online.
 With the majority of pupils being active online at a young age and with a lack of parental understanding, we deliver a curriculum that teaches them how to act safely and responsibly on the internet and what to do if they do not feel safe online.
 We also aim for our pupils to be critical, informed users of the internet, meaning they can identify reliable and credible information.
 This will help them with research as well as making responsible, informed decisions as adults.

-You can download our Computing Vision (Topic Overview Whole School computing )which outlines what each year group focuses on.
+You can download our Computing Curriculum and Planning Overview, which outlines what each year group focuses on.

 Computer Science Week March 22nd – 26th 2021